First Light Imaging

 First Light Imaging is a French company headquartered in Meyreuil near to Aix-en-Provence, France.
 The company designs and manufactures scientific cameras for visible and infrared spectra based on EMCCD, e-APD. and InGaAs technologies.

 First Light Imaging's products are used to high-end scientific application such as astronomy, adaptive optics, biological imaging and industry.

 History

 The company, founded in 2011, is a spin-off of 3 French laboratories: Laboratoire d'Astrophysique de Marseille (LAM), Institut de Planétologie et d'Astrophysique de Grenoble (IPAG) and the Haute-Provence Observatory (OHP).

 The European Commission as part of the Horizon 2020 SME Instrument phase 2 has supported First Light Imaging for the development of C-RED One, an ultrafast low noise short-wavelength infrared commercial camera based on e-APD MCT technology.

-First Light Imaging is a member of several French competitiveness clusters: Optitec, Alpha-Route des Lasers and Optics Valley.
+First Light Imaging is a member of several French competitiveness clusters: Optitec, Alpha-Route des Lasers and Opticsvalley.

 First Light Imaging is also a member of Aix-Marseille French Tech.

 In January 2016, First Light Imaging created a US subsidiary located in San Francisco, California.

+10 January 2024, First Light Imaging is acquired by Oxford Instruments.